IBM/application-modernization-javaee-quarkus/README.md

 If you want to run the modernized application locally, you can invoke the following commands.
 All you need is a local Docker installation and the git CLI.

+Notes:
+* Docker requires 12 GB memory and 8 CPUs
+* It takes roughly 10 minutes to start everything

 ```
 $ git clone https://github.com/nheidloff/application-modernization-javaee-quarkus.git && cd application-modernization-javaee-quarkus
 $ ROOT_FOLDER=$(pwd)